On Existence of $L^1$-solutions for Coupled Boltzmann Transport Equation and Radiation Therapy Treatment Optimization: Related (Optimal) Control Problem and Radiation Treatment Planning

 \begin{remark} Here we discuss some other choices of admissible sets.
 In \cite{frank08} (see also \cite{frank10}) one considers monoenergetic model for one species of particles.
 The existence and analogous optimal control formulas as above have been shown for the internal therapy when $f=f(x)$, that is when $f$ is independent of the direction $\omega$ and energy $E$.
 This corresponds to the situation where one chooses for the admissible control the set (see below)

-The practical availability for delivery is nowadays typically this kind of.
+The practical availability for delivery (of internal therapy) is nowadays typically of this kind.
 Moreover, in the referred paper they considered a term of the objective function of the type $c\n{f-f_0}_{L^2(G)}^2$ instead of $c\n{f}_{L^2(G)}^2$, where $f_0\in L^2(G)$ is a known source distribution.

 Assume that $ f_0=0$ (the generalization for $f_0\neq 0$ is straightforward).
 Supposing, moreover, that admissible controls are independent of $E$, i.e. $f=f(x,\omega)$,

 one gets the following necessary condition for optimal control $f=\ol{f}$: \be \ol f =\frac{1}{c|I|}\Big(\int_I\psi^* dE\Big)_+ =:\tilde N(\psi^*) \ee and $(\psi,\psi^*)\in \tilde{W}^2_{-,0}(G\times S\times I)^3\times \tilde{W}^2_{+,0}(G\times S\times I)^3$ is the solution of the coupled non-linear system of equations \bea B^*(\psi^*,v) &+ c_{\bf T}\la D\psi,Dv\ra_{ L^2({\bf T})}+c_{\bf C}\la D\psi,Dv\ra_{ L^2({\bf C})}+c_{\bf N}\la D\psi,Dv\ra_{ L^2({\bf N})}\nonumber\\ &=c_{\bf T}\la d_{\bf T},Dv\ra_{ L^2({\bf T})}+c_{\bf C}\la d_{\bf C},Dv\ra_{ L^2({\bf C})}+c_{\bf N}\la d_{\bf N},Dv\ra_{ L^2({\bf N})} \\ B(\psi,v)&=\la\tilde N(\psi^*),v\ra_{L^2(G\times S\times I)^3}, \nonumber \eea for all $v\in \tilde W^2(G\times S\times I)^3$.
 Above, $|I|$ denotes the length of the interval $I$.